Where to Stay in Berlin - A Local’s Neighborhood Guide

 Simon-Dach-Straße leading off Boxhagener Platz.
 Photo: Fridolin freudenfett, CC BY-SA 4.0, via Wikimedia Commons

 Alongside Prenzlauer Berg, Friedrichshain was one of the main inner-city districts in former East Berlin.
-It went through a similar post-Wall experience in terms of becoming a grungy-but-cool hang-out for squatters and punks, but like its neighbour has also succumbed to gentrification, albeit a little more slowly.
+It went through a similar progression after the fall of the Berlin Wall in terms of becoming a grungy-but-cool hang-out for squatters and punks, then a favorite among early 2000s hipsters, and ultimately, like Prenzlauer Berg, has succumbed to serious gentrification, albeit a bit more slowly.

-Also like Prenzlauer Berg, it’s popular with families and a mix of locals and expats who can afford the ever-rising rents.
-Since those have traditionally been slightly cheaper than Prenzlauer Berg, it’s still home to a younger crowd of students, hipsters, and young creatives too, who help keep the bars and clubs ever-busy.
+Also like Prenzlauer Berg, it’s popular with families and a mix of locals and young-ish expats who can afford the ever-rising rents.
+Since the neighborhood remains slightly cheaper than Prenzlauer Berg and has more tightly hung onto its “edgy” origins, it’s still home to a younger crowd of students, hipsters, and young creatives who help keep the bars and clubs ever-busy.
 It’s also well-connected to the rest of the city via trams, buses, and trains.

-The district’s main central square, Boxhagener Platz - or “Boxi” to locals - could easily be in Prenzlauer Berg, surrounded with cafés, bars, and shops.
+The district’s main central square, Boxhagener Platz - or “Boxi” to locals - is surrounded with cafés, bars, and shops.
 I especially like coming here on weekends as the vibe is generally upbeat thanks to the weekly Saturday food market and Sunday flea market.

 Leading off from Boxi is Simon-Dach-Straße, known as a ‘party street’ thanks to its abundance of drinking spots, several of them at the cheaper and trashier end of things.
 Nearby is the Raw-Gelände, a sprawling former railway repair yard that’s very “Berlin”, with lots of international street art, several bars and clubs, a climbing wall set in a former bunker, and a great skating hall.